 - Innovative design has moved forward since the standard Top Mount Fridge/ Freezers ruled in popularity however if you aren’t after a model with all the bells and whistles you may find this classic type to be one of the best budget-friendly options.

 - Bottom Mount units are designed with the most used compartment on the top and the freezer at the bottom.
-Models with a width of 600 mm are ideal for smaller city living kitchens.
+Models with a width of 600mm are ideal for apartments and smaller city-living kitchens.

-- Arguably the most stylish model, French Doors combine the drawer-style freezer at the bottom of the unit with low-clearance doors at the top to give you the best of both worlds.
+- Arguably the most stylish model, French Door Fridges combine the drawer-style freezer at the bottom of the unit with low-clearance doors at the top to give you the best of both worlds.
 French doors in toughened glass will give your entire kitchen a truly contemporary aesthetic.
-A feature like Vacuum Insulation Panel Technology in the Mitsubishi Electric WX470 takes up less cooling space and will help you maximise your food storage.
+A feature like Vacuum Insulation Panel Technology in the Mitsubishi Electric WX Series takes up less cooling space and will help you maximise your food storage.

 You want ice?
 You got it!
 A non-plumbed automatic ice maker will give you volumes of ice without the associated costs of plumbing.
 Perfect if you are renting.